swaptacular/swpt_accounts/protocol.rst

 available_amount : int64
    A non-negative number.
-If the transfer was rejected due to insufficient available amount, but there is a good chance for a new transfer request with a smaller amount to be successful, this field SHOULD contain the amount currently available on the sender's account.
+If the transfer was rejected due to insufficient available amount, but there is a good chance for a new transfer request for a smaller amount to be successful, this field SHOULD contain the amount currently available on sender's account [#]_ .
 Otherwise this MUST be ``0``.

 debtor_id : int64
    The ID of the debtor.

 sender_creditor_id : int64
    Along with ``debtor_id`` identifies the sender's account.

+.. [#] This MUST NOT be a negative number.

 PreparedTransfer